 What's the point of Signal's blur tool?

-In a blog post announcing the feature, Signal revealed the protests have led to record downloads of its app, which uses a secure technology called end-to-end encryption to make it incredibly harder for law enforcement or anyone else to intercept your calls and messages.
+Signal said when it announced the feature in 2020, that the US protests surrounding George Floyd led to record downloads of its app, which uses a secure technology called end-to-end encryption to make it incredibly harder for law enforcement or anyone else to intercept your calls and messages.

 "We've also been working to figure out additional ways we can support everyone in the street right now," Signal said.
 "One immediate thing seems clear: 2020 is a pretty good year to cover your face."